 4. No hot water

 Failure of the hot water unit becomes an urgent problem.
 Almost no one is willing to tolerate an ice cold shower, even at the height of summer.
 A plumber can diagnose the problem with the water heater and either repair it, or replace it.
-In rare cases the hot water failure may be due to a gas leak or pipe failure, and a certified gas fitting plumber can detect the leak and repair it to return function (Also Read: What to Do When You Have No Hot Water)
+In rare cases the hot water failure may be due to a gas leak or pipe failure, and a certified gas fitting plumber can detect the leak and repair it to return function (Also Read: How To Trouble Shoot Water Heaters)

 5. Low water pressure